Alcantor/LotusECU-T4e/README.md

 The [Python 3] interpreter with the [python-can] module and a compatible [CAN-BUS adapter].

+The [Macchina P1] is my actual recommendation if you want to buy hardware, but I have not tested it my-self yet.

 The CANable (with slcan firmware) is very simple to use, but it has a bottleneck with the serial interface, and does not work well with the "t4e.py" script.
 In contrario the "flasher.py" works flawless (but slowly) with this adapter